Nottoway Plantation – Why You Should NOT Tour This Plantation

 Nottoway Plantation Through the Ages

-Nottoway Plantation’s mansion was built-in 1859 by John Hampden Randolph.
+Nottoway Plantation’s mansion was built in 1859 by John Hampden Randolph.
 When he built the mansion, it cost him $80,000.
 That amounts to around $1,881,000 today.
-Even though most people focus on Greek Revival architecture at the time, this mansion is an Italian style.
-Beautiful gardens and trees surround the entire mansion making it seem like a mirage because it’s unique in all the greenery!
+Although most people focused on Greek Revival architecture at the time, this mansion is in the Italian style.
+Beautiful gardens and trees surround the entire mansion, making it seem like a mirage because it’s unique in all the greenery!

 Nottoway Plantation History